-H. LaVERN SCHAFER, Assistant Professor Special Lecturers:
+H. LaVERN SCHAFER, Assistant Professor Department Chairman

+Special Lecturers:

+Lehman Strauss

-Grant H. Hendrickson Lehman Strauss William F. Kerr Monroe Parker
+William F. Kerr

-The importance of English Bible can hardly be over-emphasized, and with this in mind the objective of the Department is to provide as thorough training in interpretation and exposition as is possible, within the time available.
+The importance of English Bible can hardly be over-emphasized, and with this in mind the objective of the Department is to provide thorough training in interpretation and exposition.
 Those theological seminaries which have minimized English Bible have graduated a succession of embarrassed ministers, since they are weak at a most noticeable point.
-The curriculum in English Bible covers all of the Books of the Bible which are not taught in Hebrew and Greek exegesis, so that every graduate has had a detailed study of every part of the Scriptures.
-In some instances, certain crucial books are taught in both English and the original.
+The curriculum in English Bible covers Books of the Bible which are not taught in Hebrew and Greek exegesis, so that every graduate has had a detailed study of the Scriptures.
+Certain crucial books are taught in both English and the original.
 The faculty of visiting Bible lecturers is designed to add that fresh supplementary ministry of gifted men whose responsibilities allow them to make only this concentrated contribution to the Department.